 The spring is active all year round although the flow varies through the seasons.
 The salinity of the water also changes.
 The area of the springs attracts large numbers of animals: insects, songbirds, rock doves, birds of prey and ibexes.

-The canyon cliffs are sometimes used by eagles as nesting spots.
+Eagles sometimes use the canyon cliffs as nesting spots.
 Other birds of prey can also be seen, including vultures, hawks, bustards, etc. There are rising airflows near the edge of the cliff, and the birds of prey use these to climb.
 Near here, there are nesting places of rock doves and swifts.
-The area is used by passing waterfowl, such as coots and landfowl like partridges and herons, a rich variety of rodents, dragonflies, etc.
+The area is used by passing waterfowl, such as coots and landfowl like partridges and herons, a wide variety of rodents, dragonflies, etc.

-At this point, you can either return to Ein Mor parking or continue to the ladder route if you have second at the “back” parking.
+At this point, you can either return to Ein Mor parking or continue to the ladder route (if you have a second car waiting at the “back” parking).

-As you can see, though there are several ladders the way is not that hard, and older children can comfortably make it.
+As you can see, though there are several ladders, the trail is not that hard, and older children can comfortably make it.

 And here is a short video from Ein Avdat my Dad prepared after his last visit:

-The trail at Ein Avdat National Park is about two kilometers long.
+The round trail at Ein Avdat National Park is about two kilometers long.
 And since most of the train is on level ground, you can make it quite quickly.
-But if you make stops for looking around and photographing, completing the trail can take up to several hours.
+But if you make stops to enjoy nature and take photos, completing the trail can take up to several hours.

-Have you ever been to Ein Avdat and Avdat National Parks?
+Have you ever been to Ein Avdat National Park?
 Tell us about your experience in the comments below.